nyirock/mg_wrapser/README.md

 MG Wrapser is used to recruit reads or contigs from metagenomic data using reference datasets.
-Scripts wrap BLAST queries against the reference(s), process the output, quantify and recruit metagenomic data.
+The script wraps BLAST queries against the reference(s), processes the output, quantifis and recruits the target sequences from metagenomic data.

 Development version of the tool is available at <https://github.com/nyirock/mg_blast_wrapper>